 And whilst it's certainly true that he had the advantage of 3 series instead of 2,and about 10 times more characters to play with,it's pretty obvious he managed to squeeze the absolute maximum out of what he had.

 Maybe he was simply too picky about the items he was approached to license.

 Or maybe he just asked for too much money.

 And,sadly,"maybe's" are what they'll have to remain,pending any information about the deals that were brokered but came to nothing.

 But it does raise this interesting question to finish though ....

 If it was your pet project,your "baby",would a crude plastic likeness in a Rice Krispies packet ever be a step too far if you had a mortgage to pay ?

 But how about if your mortgage and pension were sorted,and the deals still kept coming ? ....

 Would you feel more inclined to say "no" then ?
-Or would it always be a purely money-making exercise ?
+Or would it always be about the money ?